PhiphiAuThon/pin_at_home/README.md

     *   As soon as the page loads, the screen should turn dark.
     *   A "Finding Inspiration..." message might appear briefly.
     *   **BAM!** A clean grid of pins should fade in.
+    *   Next time you open the page, the overlay will be instantly visible.

 3.  **Controls**
     *   **Shuffle**: Click to pick a new set of random pins from the page.